replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-online.md

      --registry-password RO-PASSWORD
    ```

-   Where:
+   Replace:

-   * `RO-USERNAME` is the username for an account that has read-only access to the private image registry.
+   * `RO_USERNAME` with the username for an account that has read-only access to the private image registry.

-   * `RO-PASSWORD` is the password for the read-only account.
+   * `RO_PASSWORD` with the password for the read-only account.

    :::note
    Replicated stores these read-only credentials in a Kubernetes secret in the same namespace where the admin console is installed.